Click here for a bio specifically on my work on Israel and Palestine.

 Ph.D., M.S.
 Institute for Conflict Analysis and Resolution, George Mason University

-Schirch is also a Senior Fellow with the Alliance for Peacebuilding and Visiting Scholar at George Mason University’s School for Conflict Analysis and Resolution.
-She taught in the graduate Conflict Transformation Program at Eastern Mennonite University for 23 years.
+Schirch is also a Senior Fellow with the Alliance for Peacebuilding where she chairs the Working Group on Digital Peacebuilding.
+She taught in the graduate Conflict Transformation Program at Eastern Mennonite University for 25 years.

 A former Fulbright Fellow in East and West Africa, Schirch is the author of ten books and numerous peer-reviewed chapters and journal articles.
 Her books have been translated into Arabic, Spanish, German, Korean, French, and Thai.
-In 2018, Schirch published an edited book on The Ecology of Violent Extremism, an action guide for Synergizing Nonviolent Action and Peacebuilding with US Institute of Peace, and a report on Peacebuilding Perspectives on Social Media Impacts on Conflict and Democracy: The Tech-tonic Shift.
+In 2018, Schirch published an edited book on The Ecology of Violent Extremism, an action guide for Synergizing Nonviolent Action and Peacebuilding with US Institute of Peace, and an edited volume on Social Media Impacts on Conflict and Democracy: The Tech-tonic Shift.